rojenzaman/SecureRsyncVPNBackup/README.md

     - `"date_time"`: Creates a new backup directory with the current date and time (e.g., `2024-10-19_12-00-00`).
     - `"date"`: Creates a new backup directory with the current date (e.g., `2024-10-19`).
     - `"static"`: Synchronizes to a single directory without creating date-based subdirectories.
 In this mode, the backup directory specified by `backup_name` will be fully synchronized with the remote server, including deletions.
+  - **`preserve_paths`**: Set to `true` to preserve the full directory hierarchy starting from the root directory (`/`).
+When enabled, the directory structure of the backed-up files will be maintained in the local backup.
 - **`settings`**:
   - **`sync_target`**: The local directory where backups will be stored.
   - **`ssh_port`**: SSH port of the remote servers.